cwyark/generator-google-app-engine-fullstack/README.md

 *version: v0.0.3*

->It's a [Yeoman](http://yeoman.io) generator to help you to rapidly build a Google App Engine based on Python Lang.
+>It's a [Yeoman](http://yeoman.io) generator to help you to rapidly build a Google App Engine based on Python language.

 ## Getting Started

 ### How to install Yeoman?

-First of all, please install [npm](https://npmjs.org), this tool is a Node Packaging tool.
-If you have installed NodeJS, there should have this tool in your PC.
+First of all, please install [npm](https://npmjs.org) whcih is a Node Packaging tool.
+And alsoyou have to install `Nodejs`.

 Then there only one step to install Yeoman.